Article I. Admissions

 Section 7.
 Academic Dismissal and Readmission to the Graduate School

-If dismissed from a graduate program, a student is no longer eligible to work toward their current degree objective in their program of study, but is eligible, in some situations, to apply for a lesser graduate degree; in the case of a doctoral student, only in their current department/ program.
-In such cases, the student must seek approval from the program’s Graduate Studies Committee and if approved must officially apply to that program.
+If dismissed from a graduate program, a student is eligible to reapply to their current program for readmission upon the acceptance and approval of the department/program.
+However, if the student has failed the comprehensive/qualifying examination or failed the oral thesis or dissertation defense twice a student is no longer eligible to be readmitted to any department/program in the Graduate School.
+There are no exceptions.
+In such cases, the student must seek approval from the program’s Graduate Studies Committee and if approved must officially apply to that program via one of the CAS portals.
 Admission to another program is to be determined by the usual program’s admissions procedures and must include consideration of the factors pertaining to the earlier dismissal.
-Dismissal from a graduate program maybe, but is not limited to the following reasons:
+If a student is given approval to apply to a lesser degree program, the student must meet all the requirements of that lesser program.

-• Dismissal based on Failure of the Comprehensive/Qualifying Examination: A graduate student who fails the Comprehensive/Qualifying Examination for a master’s/doctoral degree after a second attempt will be automatically dismissed upon official notification from the Dean of the Graduate School.
+• Dismissal based on Failure of the Comprehensive/Qualifying Examination: A graduate student who fails the Comprehensive/Qualifying Examination for a master’s/doctoral degree after a second attempt will be automatically dismissed upon official notification from the Graduate Dean of the Graduate School.
 There are no exceptions.
 Notifications are typically sent out within 15 days of receipt of the report from the department/program.

-• Dismissal based on Failure of Thesis/Dissertation Oral Defense: A graduate student who fails the oral defense for a master’s/doctoral degree after a second attempt will be automatically dismissed upon official notification from the Dean of the Graduate School.
+• Dismissal based on Failure of Thesis/Dissertation Oral Defense: A graduate student who fails the oral defense for a master’s/doctoral degree after a second attempt will be automatically dismissed upon official notification from the Graduate Dean of the Graduate School.
 There are no exceptions.
 Notifications are typically sent out within 15 days of receipt of the report from the thesis/dissertation committee.

 • Dismissal based on Unsatisfactory Progress: A Chair may recommend the dismissal of a graduate student who fails to make satisfactory progress in their program of study.
 After consultation with the student’s faculty advisor, the Graduate Dean may send a notification of academic dismissal to a student as determined by any of the factors noted in this section or other section in this manual on unsatisfactory Progress (i.e., course grades, cumulative grade point average, time to degree).